This collection highlights ongoing scientific efforts to unravel fundamental questions in evolutionary biology and microbiology.

 Eukaryotic Origin

-Research exploring the lineage of eukaryotes is a central focus, particularly examining the pivotal role of Asgard archaea and various symbiotic hypotheses that propose mechanisms for the emergence of eukaryotic complexity.
+Research exploring the lineage of eukaryotes, particularly the role of Asgard archaea and various symbiotic hypotheses.

 Asgard Archaea

-Studies on Asgard archaea delve into their metabolic capabilities, cellular complexity, genomic diversity, and ecological roles.
-These organisms are often identified as the closest relatives to eukaryotes, making them crucial for understanding our own lineage.
+Studies on the metabolic capabilities, cellular complexity, genomic diversity, and ecological roles of Asgard archaea, often identified as the closest relatives to eukaryotes.

 Mitochondrial Evolution

-Investigations into the crucial origin of mitochondria are highlighted, exploring their endosymbiotic relationship with Alphaproteobacteria and the profound impact this event had on eukaryotic evolution.
+Investigations into the origin of mitochondria and their relationship with Alphaproteobacteria.

 Environmental Context